Problem

 1. Minimal Runtime Footprint

-By default, docmd does not use React, Vue, or any other heavy client-side framework for its core UI.
-This pre-rendered approach ensures that the initial “First Contentful Paint” happens almost immediately.
+By default, docmd does not use React or Vue for its core UI.
+This pre-rendered approach ensures the initial “First Contentful Paint” happens almost immediately.
 To maintain this performance:

 - Limit Custom Scripts: Avoid adding large third-party libraries to your

-customJsconfiguration. - Use Native Browser Features: Rely on standard CSS and HTML5 elements which are highly optimised by all modern browsers.
+customJsconfiguration. - Use Native Browser Features: Rely on standard CSS and HTML5 elements.

 2. Strategic Plugin Management

-While Plugins add powerful features, they can introduce significant performance overhead.
+While Plugins add powerful features, they introduce performance overhead.
 For example, the Mermaid Plugin requires a large engine to render diagrams.
-If your users are primarily on low-end devices, consider using static images for diagrams instead of client-side rendering.
+If your users are on low-end devices, use static images instead of client-side rendering.

 3. Responsive and Optimised Media